sa-concept-refactoring/doc/main.typ

 caption: [Simplified concept without requires clause] )

+#pagebreak()

 = First Refactoring
 == Design
 == Implementation
 == Testing

+#pagebreak()

 = Development Process

 == Workflow

 == Setup

+== Git
+To make life easier it was decided to create a repository on Github and make the whole work open source.
+As there was an already existing pipeline from the original llvm project it self the decision came rather quick as otherwise there could have popped up a lot of different problems and issues.

 === Windows

 // TODO: Vina - add more text